jakublack/game-fight-vue/README.md

-# Simple game fight with Monster
+# Simple fight game with monster

 ## Use